neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ```
 begin_builder_transaction
 ```
-As a response, you'll recieve an ID of the builder process - let's call it `<builder-handle-ID>`.
+As a response, you'll receive an ID of the builder process - let's call it `<builder-handle-ID>`.
 This ID will be used in all subsequent commands involving the transaction builder.

 ### Define the multi-sig account
 We will now define the multi-sig account we aim to create.
 Our variables are as follows:
 * `<your-base-account-ID>` - the ID of `your-base-account`, e.g. `1.2.41`,
-* `<muliti-sig-account-name>` - the name of the multi-sig account to be created, choose any name you want,
+* `<multi-sig-account-name>` - the name of the multi-sig account to be created, choose any name you want,
-* `<muliti-sig-account-public-key>` - the public key of the multi-sig account to be created (use the public key obtained with the `suggest_brain_key` command described above),
+* `<multi-sig-account-public-key>` - the public key of the multi-sig account to be created (use the public key obtained with the `suggest_brain_key` command described above),
 * `<approving-account-1-ID>` - the ID of the first approving account, e.g. `1.2.129`,
 * `<approving-account-2-ID>` - the ID of the second approving account, e.g. `1.2.130`,
 * `<approving-account-1-power>` - the approval power of the first approving account, e.g. `50`,